 Nishant graduated in Dentistry from the University of Sheffield in 2015.
 After spending a year in general practice, Nish joined The Campbell Clinic in September 2016.

 Before Nish trained to become a dentist, he had undertaken an undergraduate MSc in Molecular Medicine and then a research-based PhD in Oral Disease.
 During this time, Nish had presented his work at National and International conferences and he won the European Association of Oral Medicine Young Scientist Award in 2008.

 In November 2016, Nish successfully completed his examinations for Membership of the Faculty of Dental Surgery, Royal College of Surgeons Edinburgh.

-At the Practice, Nish provides the majority of general dentistry to adults and children.
-He also has an interest in Digital Dentistry, helping to deliver cutting-edge Computer Aided Designed and Manufactured (CAD-CAM) restorations.
+At the Practice, Nish provides most of the general dentistry to adults and children.
+He also has an interest in Digital Dentistry, helping to deliver innovative Computer Aided Designed and Manufactured (CAD-CAM) restorations.
 Nish has completed a year-long certificate in Cosmetic Dentistry and Aesthetic Restorative Dentistry with Chris Orr.
 Nish is also certified in Digital Smile Design.
 Currently, Nish is undertaking a Diploma in Conscious sedation at the University of Newcastle, which will allow him to safely use additional techniques to work with and treat anxious patients.